AbhinavPradeep/abhinav-blog/content/blog/db-1/index.md

 .space StackSize
 ```

 in a file called crt0.s, which seems in conflict with the 4KiB space reserved for SCRATCH_Y, unless the stack is allowed to grow past this size.
 As we have an entire 4KiB array on stack the latter seems reasonable.
+On the other hand, my minimal understanding of AVR assembly applied to this context might be failing me here.
 We also have that the static buffer is created at 0x200030a4 which makes sense as it would be stored within the .bss section.
 This seems to be confirmed by the line:

 ```
 .section	.bss.staticBuffer.0,"aw",%nobits